onefoursix/docker-sdc-hdi-ubuntu/README.md

 #### HortonWorks Repo List

-Copy the file `/etc/apt/sources.list.d/HDP.list` from an HDInsights Cluster node to this project's `resources/etc.apt.sources.list` directory
+Copy the file `/etc/apt/sources.list.d/HDP.list` from one of the target HDInsights Cluster's nodes to this project's `resources/etc.apt.sources.list` directory

 #### HDInsights Common Certs and Scripts

-In order to read encrypted Azure Storage Account keys from the HDInsights hadoop config file core-site.xml, the HDInsights Cluster certs and decrypt.sh script need to be copied to this project.
+In order to read encrypted Azure Storage Account keys from the HDInsights hadoop config file `core-site.xml`, the HDInsights Cluster certs and `decrypt.sh` script need to be copied to this project.

 Copy the directories `/usr/lib/hdinsight-common/certs` and